bini1995/invoice-uploader-ai/README.md

 Invoices also store a SHA256 `integrity_hash` generated at upload time.
 You can set a retention policy (`6m`, `2y`, or `forever`) on upload or later.
 A daily job deletes invoices once their `delete_at` date passes.
+Invoices can also include an `expires_at` date.
+Any invoice past this deadline is automatically marked `expired` and flagged for admin review.

 ### Department Workflows